oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequences_parallel_loops/README.md

 ## Key Implementation Details

 This sample demonstrates some key concepts:
-- How to execute multiple dependent loops in parallel using the `task_sequence` class, `pipe`s and the `async()` function call
+- How to execute multiple dependent loops in parallel using the `task_sequence` class, the `pipe` class and the `async()` function call
 - How the compiler automatically adds depth to pipes that bypass one or more loops

 The demonstration system in this tutorial is explained in the following diagram.
-The code contains a sequence of loops that communicate through arrays (e.g. Loop A communicates to loop B through `array_a_b`).
+The code contains a sequence of loops that communicate through arrays (for example Loop A communicates to loop B through `array_a_b`).
 The compiler will schedule these loops such that a producer loop must completely finish executing before its corresponding consumer loop can begin, as shown in the following simulation waveforms.
-We can improve performance by placing each loop in a `task_sequence` and joining the task sequences with pipes instead of arrays.
+You can improve performance by placing each loop in a `task_sequence` and joining the task sequences with pipes instead of arrays.
 This allows the compiler to schedule the loops to run in parallel.

 <table>
 <tr>